zloeber/terraform-semi-auto-import/README.md

 ```

 This will pull in the existing secrets as state and recreate your state file as it was before you deleted it.

+# Improvements

+The manual part of this, creating the map file entries, is pretty hard to automate.
+We could theoretically automate it somewhat using AI that scrapes the terraform registry documentation for each resource found and seeks out the import requirements to then generate the map entries.
+Or we could (somewhat dangerously) try to evoke terraform import commands with a bogus id and scrape the returned errors as some providers (like AWS) will give useful errors on the id format issues.

+I also am fascinated by the [terraformer](https://github.com/GoogleCloudPlatform/terraformer) project's ability to create terraform from existing resources for several dozen providers.
+Perhaps there is some way to generate import commands instead of painfully large terraform manifests with some clever engineering of it's source code.

+If anyone has better options for this arduous process leave a comment, I'm keen to know what I'm missing here.
+Otherwise, maybe this script will help get you part of the way to clean terraform state.
+May all your terraform pipelines run green my friends!